FleetClip/nestjs-playwright/README.md

 ### Asynchronous configuration

-If you want to pass in Puppeteer configuration options from a ConfigService or other provider, you'll need to perform the Puppeteer module configuration asynchronously, using `PuppeteerModule.forRootAsync()`.
+If you want to pass in Playwright configuration options from a ConfigService or other provider, you'll need to perform the Playwright module configuration asynchronously, using `PlaywrightModule.forRootAsync()`.
 There are several different ways of doing this.

 #### Use a factory function